Today we are launching a new website for MAIA 🙂

 - Create address Sk.
 Note that S0 is used to create the address of the channel

 - Create message k, Mk.
 It includes:

 - The address Sk+1.

 - Create a bundle to transfer Mk and sign it using Sk private key.

 A possible use case for a public MAM channel is to provide the most recent version of a data.
 To do this, just read the channel until you get the last published message.

 If the data is your valid IOTA address, the channel is your MAIA.

 That’s all.
 In case you want to donate some IOTAs to support my work, send them to my

-MAIA IOTA’s address (we are making changes to the protocol and sometimes the node that we use is down, so for now it is better that we do not take risks :’) ):
+MAIA donation address. (we are making changes to the protocol and sometimes the node that we use is down, so for now it is better that we do not take risks :’) ).

 Note that MAIA has its own